 VT Fresh is a nutrition education program that aims to increase access and improve availability of fruits and vegetables at community food shelves.
 The program model combines research and evidence based approaches to:

-VT Fresh is inspired by research on nutrition intervention programs based out of supermarkets and corner stones which have found that modifying the food environment can have a large impact on food related behaviors.
+VT Fresh is inspired by research on nutrition intervention programs based out of supermarkets and corner stores which have found that modifying the food environment can have a large impact on food related behaviors.
 To compliment this, VT Fresh uses a conceptual framework derived from social cognitive theory combining environmental and individual components to increase knowledge, awareness and skills.
 VT Fresh incorporates additional ideas from behavioral economics research including strategies for improving the food environment with displays, promotions and messaging tools that help make it easier for people to make fruit and vegetable consumption decisions that support long term health.

 In 2014, the program was developed and piloted in partnership with 11 food shelves.
 The following was accomplished:

 - 119 cooking demos